Kinza Wahid BW 1

 Overview

-Kinza enjoys a successful practice across the full range of property law, including those matters which cross over into the traditional chancery areas such as Trust of Land.
+Kinza Wahid enjoys a successful practice across the full range of property law, including matters that cross over into traditional chancery areas such as Trusts of Land.

 Regularly acting for private individuals, companies, institutional investors and local authorities, Kinza brings a well-rounded skill set to her practice, ensuring thorough and effective representation for her clients.

-In the Landlord and Tenant sphere, Kinza is regularly instructed on matters such as possession actions, forfeiture, injunctions and disrepair.
+In the landlord and tenant sphere, Kinza regularly handles both commercial and residential matters including possession actions, forfeiture, injunctions and disrepair.

-In the more traditional land and chancery areas, Kinza accepts instructions in trespass, easements, nuisance, boundary issues, TOLATA and cohabitation disputes.
+In the more traditional land and chancery areas, Kinza has experience in trespass, easements, nuisance, right of way, boundary issues, TOLATA and cohabitation disputes.

 Whilst Kinza’s practice is predominantly property, she also enjoys a discrete practice in commercial law.
-Often instructed in contract disputes, specifically those involving equine matters (pursuant to the Consumer Rights Act 2015 and Sales of Good Act 1979), partnerships and misrepresentation.
+Often instructed in contract disputes, specifically those involving equine matters.
+She accepts instructions in partnerships disputes and misrepresentation.
 She appears in the High Court (Rolls Building) to present winding-up petitions and deals with bankruptcy proceedings.

 Beyond practice, Kinza is committed to advancing equality and diversity at the Bar.
-She is a mentor on the Future Bar Programme and often a panellist at events designed to encourage inclusivity within the profession.
+She sits on the EDSM Midland Circuit Committee and is often a panellist at events designed to encourage inclusivity within the profession.

 Expertise